-- Regarding the 7-day CBB FRFA, Mr. Aipi explained the key differences between the current FRFA auctions and the previous competitive bidding system to the MPC members.
-He noted that under the previous competitive bidding arrangement, BPNG acted as a price taker, whereas under the FRFA, BPNG now sets the price. - Mr. Yabom mentioned that BPNG has met most of the benchmarks and quantitative targets under the IMF Program, with the exceptions of the Liquidity Management Framework and the exchange rate overvaluation. - Professor Kavanamur asked if the overall objective of the IMF program is to tighten monetary policy, which Mr. Yabom explains that it is more on aligning monetary and exchange rate policies making reference to the implied versus actual KFR, and also the KFR versus the commercial banks' Indicator Lending Rates (ILRs). - Professor Kavanamur also inquired about the distribution of liquidity within the banking system.
-Mr. Yabom explained that while the larger commercial banks hold most of the excess liquidity, i.e. the portion of available deposits exceeding loans advanced at each bank it is unevenly distributed across the banking sector.
+- Regarding the 7-day CBB FRFA, members of the MEPG explained the key differences between the current FRFA auctions and the previous competitive bidding system to the MPC members.
+They noted that under the previous competitive bidding arrangement, BPNG acted as a price taker, whereas under the FRFA, BPNG now sets the price. - Mr. Yabom mentioned that BPNG had met all the benchmarks and quantitative targets under the IMF Program, the only benchmark which the Bank and the IMF are currently working on is the Liquidity Management Framework. - Professor Kavanamur asked if the overall objective of the IMF program is to tighten monetary policy.
+Mr. Yabom explained that it is more on aligning monetary and exchange rate policies - making reference to the implied versus actual KFR, and also the KFR versus the commercial banks' Indicator Lending Rates (ILRs). - Professor Kavanamur also inquired about the distribution of liquidity within the banking system.
+Mr. Yabom explained that while the larger commercial banks hold most of the excess liquidity i.e. the portion of available deposits exceeding loans advanced at each bank it is unevenly distributed across the banking sector.